-Two dead, four missing after India power plant dyke gives way
+Two dead, four missing after India power plant dike gives way

 The company didn’t comment specifically on that suggestion and said it was working with authorities in response to the duke break.

-Local media reported a fly ash dyke break at a plant operated by Essar in August and another run by NTPC Ltd in October.
+Local media reported a fly ash dike break at a plant operated by Essar in August and another run by NTPC Ltd in October.

 Reporting by Sudarshan Varadhan; Editing by Susan Fenton and Kenneth Maxwell